Orientifold Calabi-Yau Threefolds with Divisor Involutions and String Landscape: Constructing Calabi-Yau Orientifolds

 {\it Deformation divisor:} These divisors are characterized simply by $h^{2,0}(D) \neq 0$. \begin{itemize} \item A K3 divisor is a deformation divisor with Hodge numbers $h^{\bullet}(D)=\{1,0,1,20\}$. \item Another deformation divisor that appears often in our scan is similar to a K3 divisor, but with an extra $h^{1,1}$ deformation degree of freedom, i.e. $h^{\bullet}(D)=\{1, 0, 1, 21\}$.
 We will refer to this as a type-1 special deformation divisor, $SD1$. \item Another deformation divisor that appears in our classification has Hodge numbers $h^{\bullet}(D)=\{1, 0, 2, 30\}$, which we refer to as $SD2$. \end{itemize}

 $SD1$ and $SD2$ appear to share similar properties, particularly in their volume forms.
 In our scan, we will first identify the Hodge numbers of all the toric divisors on the Calabi-Yau hypersurface $X$, which descend from the ambient space $\cA$.
-This calculation will be performed for each Calabi-Yau geometry in the database at \dburl.
+This calculation will be performed for each Calabi-Yau geometry in the database at \dburl, where the Hodge diamond of each divisors in the defining Calabi-Yau manifold is presented.